Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Conclusion

 \section{Conclusion}

 Chalcopyrite semiconductors provide a promising platform for observing bulk photovoltaics responses in addition to the linear response.
-We study the intrinsic Fermi surface contribution to nonlinear DC photocurrent, namely shift and CPG current.
+We study the Fermi surface contribution to nonlinear DC photocurrent, namely shift and CPG current.
 We find that the polarized light induces electronic transitions on the Fermi surface that contribute to the enhancement of BPVE in ZnGeP$_2$.
-The shift current and CPG current conductivities are 4.46 and -5.49 $\mu$A/V$^2$ with the incident photo energy at 4.8 eV for the chemical potential E$_f$ = 0 eV which produces conductivities of 6.17 and -9.95 $\mu$A/V$^2$ respectively by shifting the chemical potentials to E$_f$ = 1.52 eV.
-We report the enhancement of shift and CPG current conductivities are about 38\% and 81\% due to intrinsic Fermi surface states along the high symmetry $\Gamma-Z$ direction.
+The shift current and CPG current conductivities are 4.46 and -5.49 $\mu$A/V$^2$ with the incident photo energy at 4.8 eV for the chemical potential E$_f$ = 0 eV which produces conductivities of 6.17 and -9.95 $\mu$A/V$^2$ respectively by shifting the chemical potentials E$_f$ to 1.52 eV.
+We report the enhancement of shift and CPG current conductivities are about 38\% and 81\% due to Fermi surface states along the high symmetry $\Gamma-Z$ direction in momentum space BZ.

-Our study is further collaborated by searching the Fermi surface states contribution in both momentum (3D BZ) and energy distribution landscape which produces intrinsic contribution to BPVE.
+Our study is further collaborated by searching the surface Fermi surface states in energy distribution landscape which produces intrinsic contribution to BPVE.
 In addition to non-linear responses, we also study the linear optical responses in ZnGeP$_2$.
 Optical conductivity produces a peak of 14.83$\times10^3$ ${\Omega.cm}^{-1}$ at the incident photo energy of 3.35 eV.
-Relying on these in-depth understandings of the role of intrinsic Fermi surface effects and the prediction of enhancement of BPVE, ZnGeP$_2$ appears as a promising candidate for optoelectronic applications based on bulk photovoltaics.
-We believe that the results in our work will serve as a guide for both theory and experiment in the development and optimization of the next generation bulk photovoltaics in chalcopyrite materials \cite{PhysRevMaterials.4.064602}.
+Relying on these in-depth understandings of the role of Fermi surface effects and the prediction of enhancement of BPVE due to surface Fermi surface states, ZnGeP$_2$ appears as a promising candidate for optoelectronic applications based on bulk photovoltaics. {\bs{Our study also shed light on the root of enhanced efficiency for BPVE in noncentrosymmetric materials that could be controlled using chemical potentials. }}We believe that the results {\bs{presented}} in our work will serve as a guide for both theory and experiment in the development and optimization of the next generation bulk photovoltaics using chalcopyrite materials \cite{PhysRevMaterials.4.064602}.